aerovfx/aerolang/Lesson05_FoodDrink/03_present.md

 Vietnamese people usually have three meals a day — breakfast, lunch, and dinner.
 Actors, Actress, singers and people who work at night often eat breakfast pretty late, around 10 AM.
 It is called a brunch — a mix between a late breakfast and an early lunch.
 They often to eat late night snacks, sometimes around 11 PM.

 Vietnamese people are different from Europeans and Americans.
 We don’t eat a lot of fatty foods.
 Our diet is pretty healthy.
-We eat a lot of vegetables, fruits, and fish — and very little meat.
+We eat a lot of vegetables, fruits, fish and very little meat.

-Poor families usually have breakfast at home, while wealthier people often eat out at cafes or restaurants.
+Poor families usually have breakfast at home while wealthier people often eat out at cafes or restaurants.
 Doctors say that breakfast is really important — it’s the main source of energy for the whole day.

 These days, Vietnamese people tend to have a light lunch.